ismailacikyurek/airQualityCurrentCase/README.md

 In this application, I got the values showing the air quality according to the city names from https://api.ambeedata.com/ using Alamofire.
-I then saved these values to the core data.
+I then saved these values to the core data.I used the MVVM design pattern.

 HOME PAGE :